nschorgh/Planetary-Code-Collection/README.md

 This program collection contains:

-* Semi-implicit one-dimensional thermal model for planetary surfaces (Crank-Nicolson solver with Stefan-Boltzmann Law boundary condition)
+* Semi-implicit one-dimensional thermal model for planetary surfaces (Crank-Nicolson solver with Stefan-Boltzmann Law boundary condition; flux-conservative spatial discretization)
 * 3D model of direct insolation, terrain shadowing, and terrain irradiance for airless bodies, Mars, and Mauna Kea
 * Monte-Carlo model for ballistic hops in the exospheres of the Moon and Ceres
 * Miscellaneous
-  * insolation model for Mauna Kea
+  * incoming solar irradiance on Mauna Kea
-  * asynchronously coupled method for ice retreat on asteroids
+  * asynchronously coupled method for retreat of near-surface ice on asteroids
-  * lunar ice pump (in boundary value formation)
+  * lunar ice pump (boundary value formation)
   * vapor diffusion at lunar conditions (microphysical model)